 THE WANDERER – Journeys In The New North (DAP070)

-The debut full length release from new Swedish artist The Wanderer features 12 tracks of epic dark ambient dungeon synth.
+The debut full length release from new English artist The Wanderer features 12 tracks of epic dark ambient dungeon synth.

 Pro-tapes with frost blue shell cassettes with sunrise gold ink imprint and two sided full color Jcard.